top of page

 Requires a duo, before the tournament, to design, build, and test a mechanical device that uses electrical energy as its sole means of propulsion to travel as quickly as possible and stop close to a target point.
 Distances to the target point vary from 8 to 10 meters, and teams are only given the target point distance at competition.

-Requires a duo, before the tournament, to design and build a Tower Structure meeting requirements specified in the rules manual to achieve the highest structural efficiency during the tournament.
+Requires a duo, before the tournament, to design and build a Boomilever Structure meeting requirements specified in the rules manual to achieve the highest structural efficiency during the tournament.

 Helicopter